RESOURCES FOR WRITERS

 Mark Dawson's Self Publishing Formula hosted by Mark Dawson and James Blatch.
 They discuss self-publishing with a variety of people in the industry.

 The Rocking Self-Publishing Podcast hosted by Simon Whistler.
+NOTE: Simon has retired this podcast.
+However, as of January 2018 you can still use the URL to access old episodes.
 Interviews with the top authors in the self-publishing industry.
 Focuses mostly on the stories of how the authors rose to success.
 Valuable for those looking for inspiration from others who have achieved their goals.